realXtend/doc/netgames/netgames-rex-2012.rst

 of Tundra overall, and describe how the entity system works for application developers there.

-Tundra core is written in c++ using several open source libraries:
+Tundra core is written in C++ using several open source libraries:
 Ogre3d for the 3d scene and rendering, Qt for cross-platform support, GUI, event system and scripting support, Bullet for physics, OpenAL for audio, kNet for networking etc. It is a modular system where